Form 61A : Annual Information Return (AIR)

 How does the Income Tax Department (ITD) come to know about my “High-value Transactions”?

-If any Individual/Business makes a Financial Transaction that is a “High-value Transaction”, then the Bank and other Financial Institutes are responsible to report the transaction to the ITD, along with the registered PAN of that Person.
+If any Individual/Business makes a High-value Transaction, then the Bank/Financial Institutes need to report it to the ITD.
+Further, the registered PAN of that Person also needs to be mentioned.
 Hence, ITD can come to know about your “High valued Transactions”

-What are the Forms required for AIR?
+What are the Forms required for SFT?

 Got Questions?
 Ask Away!